EliasKassapis/CARSSS/README.md

 # Calibrated Adversarial Refinement for Multimodal Semantic Segmentation

-PyTorch implementation of the Calibrated Adversarial Refinement models described in the paper "Calibrated Adversarial Refinement for Multimodal Semantic Segmentation".
+PyTorch implementation of the Calibrated Adversarial Refinement models described in the paper <a href="https://arxiv.org/pdf/2006.13144.pdf"> Calibrated Adversarial Refinement for Multimodal Semantic Segmentation</a>.
 An overview of the model architecture is depicted below, with ambiguous boundary segmentation as a use case.

 <p align="center">